tanadolmam/MapHistPlot/README.md

 ### 3. Plot data in to image files
   p3-plotHist2D.py plot data into 512x512 PNG files.
-The format can be use in Google Map Overlay an Longdo Map Layer
+The format can be use in Google Map Overlay an Longdo Map Layer.

 ```
 generateCmap()